Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems: Preliminaries and Problem Setup

 \subsection{Sign Identification Problem}

-Assume the data-generating process is an OU process (Eq.~\eqref{eq:OU}) with uncorrelated noise such that $D\in PDD_d$.
+Assume the data-generating process is an OU process (Eq.~\eqref{eq:OU}) with uncorrelated noise such that $D\in PDD_d$ under the assumption of structural minimality.
 Given a directed graph $G=(V,E)$ and an edge $e\in E$, determine whether the sign of $e$ is non-identifiable, partially identifiable, or identifiable according to the Definition~\ref{def:edge_identifiability}.
 If identifiable, determine its $\operatorname{sign}(e)$.